cosmicdanceoff/Myproject-Jazmin/README.md

-This is an example of the following skills:
+# This is an example of the following skills:

 * My interest in random people watching
 * My interest in casual photography
 * My interest in overthinking

+this is pretty weird